Immaculate Conception Cathedral, Thessaloniki: Construction

 On 7 October 1896, the foundation stone of the current church was laid.
 The church was designed by Vitaliano Poselli.
 The parish priest at the time was Fr Erique Heudre.
 Construction was financially aided by a French tobacco merchant, Frederick Charnaud.
 The crypt was completed and consecrated on 30 May 1897, it was dedicated to the Sacred Heart of Jesus and decorated by Michael Bucar, a Lazarist brother from Slovenia.
 On 3 May 1900 the church was consecrated by Archbishop Augustus Bonetti of Palmyra and Fr Francois Xavier Lobry, the Lazarist provincial in Turkey.

 In 1926, the church became the seat of the Apostolic Vicariate of Thessaloniki; which is composed of the Roman Catholic communities in northern Greece.

 Repair and renovation

 Although the church survived the Great Thessaloniki Fire of 1917, it was heavily damaged during World War II.
 The roof, decoration furnishings and organ were all destroyed.
 After the war, repairs were carried out.
 The roof was rebuilt, the church was redecorated, and new furnishings, stained glass windows and an organ were installed.

 In the early 1970s, the altar was moved and in 1981 the crypt was renovated.
 In 2000, the church building was repainted.
 In 2008, new lighting, heating and air-conditioning systems were installed.

 Parish

 The Masses are celebrated in Greek and English.
-Sundays at 8:00 am and 10:00 am are offered in Greek and English at 7:00.
+On Sundays at 08:00 and 10:00 masses are said in Greek with English at 19:00.

 In the city there is also a Catholic cemetery in Ampelokipoi.